Skip Navigation

 Caden Chase

-Caden is a second year Music Education student at the University of Oklahoma from Dallas, Texas.
+Caden is a third year Music Education student at the University of Oklahoma from Dallas, Texas.
 His primary instrument is the Clarinet, but also enjoys learning guitar.
 While at OU, he has had experience performing with the OU Symphony Orchestra, Wind Symphony, and The Pride of Oklahoma, in addition to being a member of the Clarity Clarinet Quartet.
 Caden is a member of Kappa Kappa Psi band service fraternity, Phi Mu Alpha Sinfonia- where he currently serves as the Fraternity Education Officer, and is also the President of OU's CNAfME chapter.
 Upon graduation, Caden plans to pursue a graduate degree in Music Education or Clarinet Performance and aspires to teach at the high school or collegiate level.
 He is excited to begin his journey with the New Horizons Band!

 Spacer